kyle1james/teacher_docs_coding_bootcamp/01_datatypes/01_day/README.md

 Run the program and change the variables based on students in the class.

-Change the second question from an age question to something else such as favorite food.
+Change the second question from an age question to something else such as
+- favorite food

 ```python
 name = input("what is your name?”)